jglanz/ddcctl/README.md

 Usage
 ----
 Run `ddcctl -h` for some options.
-[ddcctl.sh](/ddcctl.sh) is a script I use to control two PC monitors plugged into my Mac Mini.
+[ddcctl.sh](/bin/ddcctl.sh) is a script I use to control two PC monitors plugged into my Mac Mini.
-You can point Alfred, ControlPlane, or Karabiner at it to quickly switch presets.
+You can point `Alfred`, `ControlPlane`, or `Karabiner` at it to quickly switch presets.

 Input Sources
 ----